Get E-Book

 -> server emits connection

-A connection event is the server event Node emits when an inbound peer has been accepted and wrapped as a net.Socket.
+The connection event is the server event Node emits after an inbound peer has been accepted and wrapped as a net.Socket.
 The callback passed to net.createServer() is registered as a listener for that event.

 const server = net.createServer();